Little Bear

 Original Approach- This adds about 1 mile onto the approach and 1 mile onto the exit.
 Start and end at Bear Mtn Th via the western traverse off the 1st bench.
 Walk road from sunbear parking to Bear mtn Th for the exit.
 Reccomended for those with more time as this approach will make sun bear a 5 to 6 hour route.
 Most scenic approach, and most beginner friendly.
 To reduce exit time a shuttle can be dropped at the Sun Bear parking before departing from Bear Mountain Trailhead.
 The extra effort on this approach and exit make the short technical section questionably worth it.

-Alternative: Baby bear is the next drainage west or past the Little Bear drainage.
-This option provides up to 3 rappels under 50’.
+Baby Bear Alternative: Baby bear is the next drainage west or ~200 past the Little Bear drainage.
+This option provides up to 3 rappels under 50’ and lands you next to R2.

 R1: 95’ off tree RDC.